cparus/dotnet-protobuf-api/README.md

 # Running Project
+Run API with 'dotnet run'
-Run API and point client to 'http://localhost:5000/api/Protobufs/SimpleProtobuf'.
+Point client to 'http://localhost:5000/api/Protobufs/SimpleProtobuf'.
 This will return a serialized version in a base64 string of a simple object.
 See: ./Protos/Proto.
 To decode this and to see the original object, client must follow the same schema defined in ./Protos/Proto and deserialize.